24 Backpacking Essentials & Items for Your Next Big Adventure

 Travel essentials

 Never bring clothes that you might wear.
-Stick to those that you absolutely love, the basics that don’t need to be ironed, that can be easily matched and paired.
+Stick to those that you absolutely love, the basics that don’t need to be ironed, and that can be easily matched and paired.

 Here’s a sample of what I would bring for a backpacking trip in summer: